Soft-Contact/resto/specs/resto_json_api.md

 * ``receiptID`` - receipt ID, used as receipt number in Restolution
 * ``receiptUUID`` - optional receipt UUID, globally unique identifier for this receipt (a type 4 UUID as specified by RFC 4122)
+* ``sourceHash`` - md5 hash from receipt "source" data to prevent double receipts
+* ``cancelledReceiptSourceHash`` - matches the _sourceHash_ of the receipt cancelled by this receipt, only in receipts of type "VOID"
 * ``receiptType``- receipt type, used in "getReceipts", see Receipt types
 * ``timestamp`` - time when the receipt was created (mandatory field to ensure no duplicate receipts are saved)
 * ``cashRegisterUUID`` - cash register UUID